agility/CustomFields/README.md

 1. For new custom fields, create a test environment for your field by creating a *test* content/module definition that you can use just for testing.
 If it works there, it will work in ANY definition.

-2. For updates to existing custom fields, create a **new version** of the custom field type in your Input Form Custimization file (i.e. "Sample Field v2") and test in a *test* content/module definition.
+2. For updates to existing custom fields, create a **new version** of the custom field type in your Custom Fields file (i.e. "Sample Field v2") and test in a *test* content/module definition.

 3. If making updates to an existing custom field, and creating test definitions is not feasible then you can make use of a **Development Mode** within the **Content Manager** to test changes on the existing definition forms without affecting the forms for any editors.

 ### Advanced Testing Development Mode
 Special care should be taken when making code changes to an existing custom field type that is being used across numerous types of content.
 Creating **new versions** of custom fields and *test* definitions can be cumbersome at times.

 To address this, the **Content Manager** has a **Development Mode** that can be turned on and off by a developer.
 Turning **Development Mode** *ON* will set *your browser session only* to pull-in a **Dev Mode Custom Fields JS File** .
-This allows you to create a copy of your current **Input Form Customization JS file**, specify it as your **Development Mode** JS file and make any required changes and test within the browser.
+This allows you to create a copy of your current **Custom Fields JS file**, specify it as your **Development Mode** JS file and make any required changes and test within the browser.

 It is important to note that only your browser session will pull-in this **Development Mode** JS file.
 When development is complete, you can simply replace the live file with your dev file.